Ever just want to get away from it all? The crowds? The news? The noise? The traffic?

 Of course, you do.

-An escape from civilization, whether for a weekend or for retirement, is an elusive but, a I discovered this past week, not impossible quest.
+An escape from civilization, whether for a weekend or for retirement, is elusive but, I discovered this past week, not impossible quest.

 Here, there is no Wal-Mart, no Walgreen’s, no wallop of noisy traffic, no walls of private communities.
 No, here you’ll find the America of long ago.
 A sweet place where folks still smile and say “Howdy” to strangers.
 A place with kids swinging on old rubber tires that hang from hundred-year-old live oaks and where centenarians enjoy their lives in homes where they were born.